wombleton/gitlaw-nz/acts/E/Education Act 1989.md

     (3) A person commits an offence who, without the consent of the Qualifications Authority, grants or purports to grant an award which, or the name or description of which, includes the word national or the words New Zealand.

-    (4) A person who commits an offence against this section is liable on summary conviction to a fine not exceeding $10,000\.
+    (4) A person who commits an offence against this section is liable on conviction to a fine not exceeding $10,000\.

     Compare: 1989 No 80 [s 292][885]

-    Section 292: substituted, on 30 August 2011, by [section 42][1707] of the Education Amendment Act 2011 (2011 No 66).
+    Section 292: substituted, on 30 August 2011, by [section 42][1708] of the Education Amendment Act 2011 (2011 No 66).

+    Section 292(4): amended, on 4 October 2013, by [regulation 3(1)][1636] of the Criminal Procedure (Consequential Amendments) Regulations 2013 (SR 2013/409).

 ##### 292A Offences relating to false representations